folio-org/folio-ansible/doc/ansible-roles.md

 Installs a more recent MongoDB Community Edition from the Mongo repository.

+## nodejs
+Installs nodejs, n, and mocha; configures n to use the latest node.

 ## okapi-demo
 Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
 Depends on